China–United States relations: Xinjiang

-Influence in Asia
+On 31 October 2022, the United States, on behalf of 50 countries, delivered a joint statement to the UN General Assembly Third Committee expressing concern over human rights violations against Uyghurs and other Muslim minorities in Xinjiang, citing UN findings of arbitrary and discriminatory detention and urging China to meet its international obligations.

+Since 2024, Xinjiang has featured less prominently in relations between the U.S. and China.

+Competition for regional influence

-China's economic rise has led to some geo-political friction between the US and China in East Asia as well as to an extent in Southeast Asia and in Central Asia including Afghanistan.
+China's economic rise has led to some geo-political friction between the U.S. and China in East Asia as well as to an extent in Southeast Asia and in Central Asia including Afghanistan.
 For example, in response to China's response to the bombardment of Yeonpyeong by North Korea, "Washington is moving to redefine its relationship with South Korea and Japan, potentially creating an anti-China bloc in Northeast Asia that officials say they don't want but may need."
-The Chinese government fears a conspiracy by the US to encircle it.
+The Chinese government fears a conspiracy by the U.S. to encircle it.